Circle actions and geometric quantisation: Applications II: global computations

-The open sets $\mathcal{F}^{-1}(V)$ are just the model in proposition \ref{prop555} with a fixed number of Bohr-Sommerfeld fibres, thus the quantisation of it is just a sum of copies of $\CC$, or $C^{\infty}(\CR^{n-k})$, depending of the value of $k$, for each Bohr-Sommerfeld fibre.
+The open sets $\mathcal{F}^{-1}(V)$ are just the model in lemma \ref{prop555} with a fixed number of Bohr-Sommerfeld fibres; thus, the quantisation of it is just a sum of copies of $\CC$, or $C^{\infty}(\CR^{n-k})$, depending on the value of $k$, for each Bohr-Sommerfeld fibre.

-Assuming that $k\neq 0$, so that theorem \ref{integerlattice} can be used, the atlas can ---and it will--- be chosen in such a way that no Bohr-Sommerfeld fibre is contained in more than one of the open sets $\mathcal{F}^{-1}(V)$.
+Assuming that $k\neq 0$, so that theorem \ref{integerlattice2} can be used, the atlas can ---and it will--- be chosen in such a way that no Bohr-Sommerfeld fibre is contained in more than one of the open sets $\mathcal{F}^{-1}(V)$.
 In particular, if $V$ and $W$ are two open sets of the atlas such that $V\cap W\neq\emptyset$, then $\mathcal{F}^{-1}(V)\cap\mathcal{F}^{-1}(W)$ has no Bohr-Sommerfeld fibre.
-Proposition \ref{bsleaf} implies that one of the periodic hamiltonian vector fields of the components of $F$ has orbits with nontrivial holonomy over $\mathcal{F}^{-1}(V)\cap\mathcal{F}^{-1}(W)$, thus by proposition \ref{rawpotential}, its quantisation is just the trivial vector space $\{0\}$.
+Proposition \ref{bsleaf} implies that one of the periodic hamiltonian vector fields of the components of $F$ has orbits with nontrivial holonomy over $\mathcal{F}^{-1}(V)\cap\mathcal{F}^{-1}(W)$; thus, by proposition \ref{rawpotential}, its quantisation is just the trivial vector space $\{0\}$.
 This means that a Mayer-Vietoris argument works for the cover $\{\mathcal{F}^{-1}(V)\}$ of $M$, and this finishes the proof for $k\neq 0$.

 \begin{rema} \'{S}niatycki works with the prequantum line bundle twisted by a bundle of half forms normal to the polarisation, and here the result is presented for the nontwisted prequantum line bundle.
-As it was mentioned before, the techniques used here apply to any complex line bundle admitting a flat connection along the polarisation; the only difference being that the Bohr-Sommerfeld fibres may not be the same. \end{rema}
+As it was mentioned before, the techniques used here apply to any complex line bundle admitting a flat connexion along the polarisation: the only difference being that the Bohr-Sommerfeld fibres may not be the same. \end{rema}

+\begin{exam} The Kodaira-Thurston manifold is an example of a lagrangian bundle (there is a description of it in \cite{Ha}).
+Moreover, it is a symplectic manifold which is not Kähler: it gives at least one reason for developing a trully symplectic geometric quantisation apparatus. $\Diamond$ \end{exam}